dhis2/developer-portal/docs/conceptual/git-workflow.md

 If you now start developing on this branch, it is easier to merge everything into the version branches.

-Once your changes are commited to the patch branch, this branch can be used to merge your changes into the different target branches.
+Once your changes are committed to the patch branch, this branch can be used to merge your changes into the different target branches.

 Sometimes it is possible to set up a PR from the patch branch straight